Player Facts

 Point of Attack Defense

-He's also adept at quashing dribble handoffs, enough to hold opponents to 0.81 points per possession here in 2019-2020.
+He was also adept at quashing dribble handoffs, enough to hold opponents to 0.81 points per possession here in 2019-2020.
 That figure was the exact same as defensively strong forward Aaron Gordon.

 Isolation Defense + Rebounding

 Hayward was in the 71st percentile defending in isolation in 2019-2020.
-As a final note, Gordon uses his size to make an impact on the boards.
+As a final note, Gordon used his size to make an impact on the boards.
 He brought down 5.6 defensive rebounds per game that year.

 WEAKNESSES